 What’s the battery life like on the new Google Pixel Buds?

-Sound quality wasn’t the strongest point on the original Pixel Buds mainly because of their lack of isolation and that’s more or less the case here—but at least it isn’t as bad as the Pixel USB earbuds.
-Isolation still isn’t a strong point with the new Google Pixel Buds, and they block basically nothing in the low end.
-So if you’re looking to bring these on an airplane: this probably isn’t the one for you since the roar of the engine will cut right through.
+Sound quality isn’t the strongest point on the original Pixel Buds mainly because of their lack of isolation, and that’s more or less the case here—but at least it isn’t as bad as the Pixel USB earbuds.
+Overall, the earbuds sound good and should please moset average listeners.
+This isn’t the headset for bass heads.